dsdanielpark/ko-llama-2-jindo/README.md

 # [QnA](https://github.com/dsdanielpark/ko-alpaca-lingo/blob/main/documents/QNA.md)
+I have compiled some common and encountered errors, along with their solutions.
+I hope this will be helpful to many researchers.
+Before creating an issue, please search for it first.
+If you find an error along with its solution, I would appreciate it if you could provide a pull request.

 # [GORANI](https://github.com/dsdanielpark/GORANI)
 Most open-source LLM models are derived from the open-source LLM weights of Meta, called Llama.
 The Python implementation of Llama and fine-tuning it for the Korean language can be found in the GORANI (고라니) project.